BRaVa-genetics/universal-saige/README.md

 - `--generate_GRM` (default: false): generate GRM for the genetic data.
 - `--generate_plink_for_vr` (default: false): generate plink file for vr.

+> **Important**
+> All files contained within `--geneticDataDirectory` of the type flagged by `--geneticDataFormat` will be globbed!
+So please ensure that this contains _just_ the one biobank/cohort and not multiple!

 ### Step 1 (once per phenotype)

 ```